lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

        (mldsaSeed, tradSK) = DeserializePrivateKey(sk)
        (_, mldsaSK) = ML-DSA.KeyGen(mldsaSeed)

-  4. Generate the 2 component signatures independently, by calculating the signature over M' according to their algorithm specifications.
+  4. Generate the two component signatures independently by calculating the signature over M' according to their algorithm specifications.

        mldsaSig = ML-DSA.Sign( mldsaSK, M', ctx=Domain )
        tradSig = Trad.Sign( tradSK, M' )

-  5. If either ML-DSA.Sign() or Trad.Sign() return an error, then this process must return an error.
+  5. If either ML-DSA.Sign() or Trad.Sign() return an error, then this process MUST return an error.

       if NOT mldsaSig or NOT tradSig:
         output "Signature generation error"

-  6. Output the encoded composite signature.
+  6. Output the encoded composite signature value.

       signature = SerializeSignatureValue(r, mldsaSig, tradSig)
       return signature
 ~~~
 {: #alg-composite-sign title="Composite-ML-DSA.Sign(sk, M, ctx, PH)"}

-Note that in step 5 above, both component signature processes are invoked, and no indication is given about which one failed.
+Note that in step 4 above, both component signature processes are invoked, and no indication is given about which one failed.
 This SHOULD be done in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed.

+It is possible to use component private keys stored in separate software or hardware keystores.
+Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this specification so long as it produces the same output and error handling as the process sketched above.

 ## Verify {#sec-hash-comp-sig-verify}

-This mode mirrors `HashML-DSA.Verify(pk, M, signature, ctx, PH)` defined in Algorithm 5 Section 5.4.1 of [FIPS.204].
+The `Verify()` algorithm of Composite ML-DSA mirrors the construction of `HashML-DSA.Verify(pk, M, s, ctx, PH)` defined in Algorithm 5 Section 5.4.1 of [FIPS.204].
+Note that while the external behaviour of Composite ML-DSA mirrors that of HashML-DSA, internally it uses pure ML-DSA as the component algorithm since there is no advantage to pre-hashing twice.

 Compliant applications MUST output "Valid signature" (true) if and only if all component signatures were successfully validated, and "Invalid signature" (false) otherwise.

-The following describes how to instantiate a `Verify(..)` function for a given composite algorithm represented by `<OID>`.
+The following describes how to instantiate a `Verify()` function for a given composite algorithm represented by `<OID>`.

 ~~~
-Composite-ML-DSA.Verify(pk, M, signature, ctx, PH)
+Composite-ML-DSA.Verify(pk, M, s, ctx, PH)

 Explicit inputs:

   pk      Composite public key consisting of verification public
           keys for each component.

   M       Message whose signature is to be verified, an octet
           string.

-  signature   CompositeSignatureValue containing the component
+  s       A composite signature value containing the component
           signature values (mldsaSig and tradSig) to be verified.

   ctx     The Message context string used in the composite signature
           combiner, which defaults to the empty string.

   PH      The Message Digest Algorithm for pre-hashing.
 See
           section on pre-hashing the message below.

 Implicit inputs mapped from <OID>:

   ML-DSA  The underlying ML-DSA algorithm and
           parameter set, for example, could be "ML-DSA-65".

   Trad    The underlying traditional algorithm and
           parameter set, for example "RSASSA-PSS with id-sha256" or "Ed25519".

   Prefix  The prefix String which is the byte encoding of the String
           "CompositeAlgorithmSignatures2025" which in hex is
       436F6D706F73697465416C676F726974686D5369676E61747572657332303235

   Domain  Domain separator value for binding the signature to the
-            Composite OID.
+          Composite ML-DSA OID.
 Additionally, the composite Domain is passed into the underlying ML-DSA primitive as the ctx.
           Domain values are defined in the "Domain Separators" section below.

   HashOID The DER Encoding of the Object Identifier of the
           PreHash algorithm (PH) which is passed into the function.
+          Note that this construction is designed to mirror that of HashML-DSA in [FIPS.204], however this specification
+          allows only one choice of PH and HashOID for each Composite ML-DSA algorithm and so this MAY be hard-coded.

 Output: